2021 U.S. Figure Skating Championships

-The 2021 Toyota U.S. Figure Skating Championships were held from January 11–21, 2021 at the Orleans Arena in Las Vegas, Nevada.
-Medals were awarded in the disciplines of men's singles, ladies' singles, pair skating, and ice dance at the senior and junior levels.
+The 2021 U.S. Figure Skating Championships were held from January 11–21, 2021, at the Orleans Arena in Las Vegas, Nevada.
+Medals were awarded in men's singles, women's singles, pair skating, and ice dance at the senior and junior levels.
 The results were part of the U.S. selection criteria for the 2021 World Championships.
-It would also have been part of the selection criteria for the 2021 World Junior Championships and the 2021 Four Continents Championship, but the events were cancelled.
+It would also have been part of the selection criteria for the 2021 World Junior Championships and the 2021 Four Continents Championship, but both events were cancelled.

 San Jose, which previously hosted the event in 1996, 2012, and 2018, was announced as the original host in October 2019.
 On November 9, 2020, U.S. Figure Skating announced that, in light of the COVID-19 pandemic in the United States, the event would be moved to Las Vegas, Nevada.
 After the success of 2020 Skate America's bubble environment in the same arena, USFSA implemented the same structure for the 2021 U.S. Championships.
 Las Vegas had never hosted the event prior to this year.
 San Jose was awarded the right to host the 2023 U.S. Championships.

 No audience was allowed to be present at the event.